wenzelm/slidr-sloppr/README.md

 #### SL RNA filtering

 `-e <num>`
 BLASTN E-value (default: 1).
 This parameter controls the stringency of the alignment of the read tail cluster centroids against the reference assembly.
 The default value of 1 is appropriate for centroid lengths as low as 10 bp and should rarely require modifying.
-Decreasing the value will substantially reduce the numbers of reads passing filteres.
+Decreasing the value will require longer tail matches and thus substantially reduce the numbers of reads passing filteres.
 Increasing the value will allow shorter centroids to be retained, which we found necessary when analysing the short 16bp SL in *Ciona intestinalis*.
 Note that increasing this value will substantially increase the numbers of sequence alignments to process.

 `-D <chr>`
 Splice donor site pattern in regex notation (default: GT).
 Alternative nucleotides can be coded with character classes, for example, `-D 'G[TC]'` matches GT or GC, and `-D 'A[AG][TC]'` matches AAT, AAC, AGT or AGC.
 To switch off, specify empty character string (`-D ''`).

 `-S <chr>`
 *Sm* binding site motif and location in regex notation.
-This allows for searching additional motifs downstream of the splice donor site.
-The default (.{20,60}AT{4,6}G) matches the *Sm* binding sites ATTTTG, ATTTTTG or ATTTTTTG between 20 and 60 bases downstream of the splice donor.
-Any custom regex patterns are supported, for example, `-S '.{20,60}AT{4,6}G.{20,30}T{3,5}'` to add a T-rich region 20-30 bp downstream of the Sm binding site.
+This allows for searching additional motifs (*Sm* or otherwise) downstream of the splice donor site.
+The default (.{20,60}AT{4,6}G) matches the *Sm* binding sites ATTTTG, ATTTTTG or ATTTTTTG 20-60 bp downstream of the splice donor.
+Any custom regex patterns are supported, for example, `-S '.{20,60}AT{4,6}G.{20,30}T{3,5}'` to add a T-rich region 20-30 bp downstream of the *Sm* binding site.
 To disable, specify empty character string (`-S ''`).

 `-A <chr>`
 Splice acceptor site pattern in regex notation (default: AG).
 Alternative nucleotides can be coded with character classes, for example, `-A 'A[CG]'` matches GT or GC.
 To switch off, specify empty character string (`-A ''`)